Skip to Content

 Step 5: Adjust the schedule (optional)

-If you accepted the assistant’s proposal in Step 3, the daily 8 AM auto-run is already registered.
+If you want it to run at an exactly fixed time like every morning at 8 AM, add a schedule.
+If you accepted the assistant’s proposal in Step 3, it may already be registered.
 To change the time or the trigger message, just ask the assistant — or adjust it in the UI.

 Ask the assistant: